whokashmiri/UFC-clone/README.md

 # UFC-clone
-MY FIRST REPOSITORY This repository is a clone of the Ultimate Fighting Championship (UFC) website.
+MY FIRST REPOSITORY.
+This repository is a clone of the Ultimate Fighting Championship (UFC) website.
 It is built using HTML, CSS, and JavaScript.
+Author - Aaqib Mir